aflaxman/dp_2020_census/discussion.md

 This work fits into the beginning of a discussion on how to best balance privacy and accuracy in decennial census data collection, and there is a need for continued discussion.
-This need must be balanced against a risky sort of observer bias---attitude surveys have found that calling attention to the privacy and confidentiality of census responses, even if done in a positive manner, reduces the willingness of respondents to answer census questions.[[ref]]
+This need must be balanced against a risky sort of observer bias---some researchers have hypothesized that calling attention to the privacy and confidentiality of census responses, even if done in a positive manner, could reduce the willingness of respondents to answer census questions, and ongoing investigation with surveys and cognitive testing may provide some evidence on the magnitude of this effect as well as potential countermeasures.[@childs2019update]

 Limitations
 -----------